-In progress - The IP symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
+IP In progress - The IP symbol shall be used only in courses which are offered on an "open entry/open exit" basis.
 It indicates that work is "in progress," but that assignment of a grade must wait its completion.
-The IP symbol shall remain on the student's permanent record in satisfy enrollment order to documentation.
+The IP symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
 The appropriate grade and unit credit shall be assigned and will appear on the student's permanent record for the term in which the course is completed.
 The IP shall not be used in calculating grade point averages.